Wiechciu/text-forge/docs/mode_development.md

 ## Make your first mode with template

-We provide a mode template to help mode developers.
+We provide a mode template to help mode developers, specially for first time testing.
 You can find it [here](https://github.com/text-forge/mode-template), you can download, clone or fork it to have a simple initialization, you can find guides in template.

 ## Useful examples